jotavare/jotavare.github.io/docs/x86_assembly_nasm/x86_processor_architecture.md

   - **Level 2 Cache**: External to the CPU but accessed via a high-speed bus, offering faster access than RAM.

 {: .important-title }
 Static RAM is often used in caches due to its efficiency, though it's costlier than dynamic RAM.
+Dynamic RAM is used in main memory due to its lower cost and higher storage capacity.